 Open Excel and create a short web form the normal way.
 It doesn’t have to be fancy, just insert a few text widgets with labels into an empty spreadsheet.

-Configure the submit settings for the new web form in Excel > the SpreadsheetConverter task pane > Workbook > Configure Submit (just below the Toolbar settings).
+Configure the submit settings for the new web form in Excel > the SpreadsheetConverter task pane > Workbook > Configure Submit.